kruppenb/Match5/docs/phases/phase-4-polish.md

 Phase 4 is complete when:

-1. ✅ Particle effects on all matches
+1. ✅ Particle effects on all matches - DONE (ParticleManager)
-2. ✅ Particle effects on powerups
+2. ✅ Particle effects on powerups - DONE (emitPowerupCreation, emitBurst)
-3. ✅ Screen shake on big events
+3. ✅ Screen shake on big events - DONE (ScreenShake class)
-4. ✅ All animations use easing
+4. ✅ All animations use easing - DONE (Easing utility + Phaser tweens)
-5. ✅ Combo counter with text feedback
+5. ✅ Combo counter with text feedback - DONE (ComboDisplay class)
-6. ✅ Sound effects for all actions
+6. ✅ Sound effects for all actions - DONE (AudioManager with Web Audio API)
-7. ✅ Optional background music
+7. ⚠️ Optional background music - SKIPPED (can be added later)
-8. ✅ UI transitions are smooth
+8. ✅ UI transitions are smooth - DONE
-9. ✅ Game "feels" satisfying to play
+9. ✅ Game "feels" satisfying to play - DONE
-10. ✅ Performance still 60fps on mobile
+10. ✅ Performance still 60fps on mobile - Maintained

 ---